The core Kubernetes components used in Charmed Kubernetes are installed as snap packages. These include:

 proxy.
 When updates are available, the relevant snaps will first be refreshed

-kubernetes-master units.
+kubernetes-control-plane units.
 If the update is successful, the

 kubernetes-worker units will then be refreshed.